russellkajouri/kuramoto_model/README.md

 -------

 ## All-to-all coupling
-We can couple the oscillators to each other by many diverse approaches one of them is all-to-all which means all oscillators are connected to each other.
+We can couple the oscillators to each other by many diverse approaches one of them is all-to-all which means all oscillators are connected.
 We also consider the value of the coupling $\kappa_{ij} = \kappa$ for all connections.
 On the other hand, we assumed every oscillator has an intrinsic frequency $\omega_i$ which has been selected from a mathematical distribution, i.e. Gaussian distribution $G(\mu, \sigma)$, where $\mu$ and $\sigma$ are the mean and standard deviation of the distribution, respectively.
 It has been turned out there is a critical coupling strength value for a group of the self-sustained oscillator which are coupled to each other al-to-all, and its value depends on the frequency distribution value on the mean point.

 $$ \kappa_c = \frac{ 2 }{\pi g(\bar{\omega}) } $$